Magdalen College, Oxford: Cardinal Wolsey

-Among the political figures taught at Magdalen was cardinal Thomas Wolsey, who studied theology.
+Among the political figures educated at Magdalen was Cardinal Thomas Wolsey, who studied theology.
 He graduated at 15, uncommonly early even for the time, but remained in Oxford for further study and eventually became a fellow of Magdalen.
-Wolsey rose from humble origins to become lord chancellor and the archbishop of York, obtaining great political power and becoming adviser to king Henry VIII.
-Wolsey left a lasting legacy in Oxford by founding Cardinal College, which Henry VIII would complete and refound as Christ Church after Wolsey's fall from power.
+Wolsey rose from humble origins as the son of a butcher in Ipswich to become Lord Chancellor and the Archbishop of York, obtaining great political power and becoming adviser to Henry VIII.

+Wolsey left a lasting legacy in Oxford by founding Cardinal College, which Henry VIII would refound as Christ Church after Wolsey's fall from power.
+He had also wished to create feeder foundations, most notably in his hometown of Ipswich.
+However, the combination of his fall and its subsequent loss of investment prevented these foundations from coming to fruition.
+Today, the only remnant of the original Cardinal College of Ipswich is Wolsey's Gate, which has been left in a vulnerable state since college land was granted to Thomas Alvard.

+Other notable political alumni

 More recent Magdalen alumni to become politicians include Malcolm Fraser, former prime minister of Australia, and John Turner, former prime minister of Canada.
 Many members of the UK Parliament have been alumni of Magdalen.
 In the current House of Commons sit alumni Alex Chalk, Jeremy Hunt and John Redwood.
 In the House of Lords sit alumni William Hague, Baron Hague of Richmond, former leader of the Conservative Party; David Lipsey, Baron Lipsey; Dido Harding, Baroness Harding of Winscombe; John Hutton, Baron Hutton of Furness; Michael Jay, Baron Jay of Ewelme; Matt Ridley, 5th Viscount Ridley; and Stewart Wood, Baron Wood of Anfield, former tutorial fellow.

 The political success of Magdalen alumni was notable in 2010, when 5 out of the 22 ministers in the cabinet had attended Magdalen.